Unreal-Dan/RekordBoxSongExporter/README.md

  3. You may close the launcher once the module has been injected into Rekordbox.

- 4. Once the hack is loaded four output files will appear.
+ 4. Once the hack is loaded a folder called OutputFiles will appear.

     4a.
-If you're running locally the files will appear in the same folder as the module
+If you're running locally the folder will appear in the same location as as the launcher/module

     4b.
-If you're running the Server then the files will appear in the Server folder
+If you're running the Server then the folder will appear in the same locaiton as the Server

- 5. Create a GDI text object in OBS and point it at ```current_track.txt```
+ 5. Create a GDI text object in OBS and point it at one of the output files

  6. Make sure to enable chatlog mode on the GDI text object

-The four output files are dynamically updated with the latest track in various ways:
+All of the output files will dynamically update with the latest track info based on the configuration

-### current_track.txt

-This file contains one line with the current track playing, nothing else.

-### last_track.txt

-This file is also one line with only the last track to play, nothing else.

-### current_tracks.txt

-This contains a rotating list of tracks capped to a maximum number of lines.
-The newest track is at the top and oldest is at the bottom.
-The number of lines is configurable in the launcher.

-### played_tracks.txt

-This is a full log of all tracks played for the entire session.
-The oldest track will be at the top and newest at bottom.
-This file can include (hh:mm:ss) timestamp prefixes if 'Timestamps' is enabled.

 #### NOTE: All output files are wiped when the module is injected

-So if you want to save your played_tracks.txt file inbetween sessions then be sure to make a copy before launching the hack again.
+If you want to save your TrackList file inbetween sessions then be sure to make a copy before launching the hack again.

-## Configurations

-The UI offers configurations for:

-### Version

-The version of Rekordbox being launched/hooked (only 6.5.x and 5.8.5 at the moment)

-### Specific Path

-The path of Rekordbox can be overridden to any location, the version dropdown is still important because the module works differently for each version.
-The path is not important if you are running Rekordbox before pressing the Launch button.

-### Output Format
+### Output Format Placeholders

-The format of each line that is logged to all four files.
+The format can be enriched with various tags which are replaced with the track information in realtime.

 The available placeholders in the output format include (so far):
 ```